 The major component to productivity and even the feeling of happiness is the environment of the worker.
 Some employees find it hard to concentrate in a cubicle setting with frequent interruptions.
 Working virtually allows for those who can’t work in an office environment to operate from home or a location they can think quietly at while sitting avoiding wasted time on a long commute.

 Tools For Collaborate

 Tools that make the collaboration easier between your virtual team and yourself is another important resource to use.
-For example, utilizing a cloud software like QuickBooks allows all of the accountants to see projects and data in real time in order to collaborate and make important decisions.
+For example, utilizing cloud software like QuickBooks allows all of the accountants to see projects and data in real-time in order to collaborate and make important decisions.

 Virtual team members can sometimes forget to compensate for the fact that they won’t be bumping into each other around the office.
 They may tend to forget about other team members.
 Using tools like Skype and Google+ allows your virtual employees to create opportunities to chat both formally and informally.
 Keeping a chat room constantly open encourages interactions between the team members without being distracting.

 Using email, Dropbox, and Google Drive allows your team members to feel confident they have the tools to share reports or other information for the business.
 Screen sharing tools like Skype and Join.me or Jing will give everyone visual demonstrations.
 These tools make it possible to build a happy and productive team through communication.

 In order to keep all of the tools for collaboration running smoothly, the manager or you, as the business owner needs to implement certain systems that work for the team.
 There needs to be a specific process or training program for your virtualized team members.

 One aspect that should be built into the culture of a virtual team is the allowance of flexible work hours.
 That is one of the main selling points for those who want to work virtually.
 Allowing flexible hours gives each team member the freedom that they may not have in an office setting.
 This will make your employees happier, and in turn, make your job easier.